English & Maths Level 2

 If you would like to apply to become a Police Constable apprentice but are unable to evidence your qualifications, you should first speak to your school or examination board about obtaining new certificates as proof of attainment.

-Some suggestions on where to find more information are below.
 The BBC also offer good resources to access and support your development: BBC Teach: Skillswise.